 Each full-time faculty member submits annually a Faculty Personnel Form to the Chair and to the Provost.
 The Chair makes use of these forms, along with other data such as teaching evaluations, course syllabi, and scholarly work, to conduct an annual review and to make recommendations regarding reappointment and salary by May 15.

-Comprehensive third-year reviews are mandated in the Academic Code (Section V) for Assistant Professors, Associates and Lecturers.
+Comprehensive third-year reviews are mandated in the Academic Code (Section V) for Assistant Professors, Assistant Professors of Professional Practice, Associates, and Lecturers.
 See Appendices D and E for the "Procedures for the Third Year Review of Assistant Professors" and "Guidelines on Methods of Teaching Evaluation for Tenure."

 Decisions on re-appointments of senior off-ladder faculty are based on establishment of a continuing department and College need for the specialized expertise and functions associated with the position, followed by a review evaluating the individual’s performance with particular reference to the quality of teaching and service.
 Appendix I for the "Procedures for Review of Senior Off-Ladder Faculty (including the Professor of Practice Ranks)"